 Have trainers share a quick message after class telling everyone they did a great job and calling out the members who gave it their everything.
 They could also share share a screenshot from the virtual class to add a personal touch.
 With any messages you send, include a reminder of anything else that might be coming up and let everyone know you’re there to answer any questions they might have, and always be as personalized as you can:

 Great job today everyone, and shoutout to Laura for smashing through those squats!
 Get some food, get some rest, and I’ll see you on Monday for HIIT Live!
 We still have a couple of spaces for Thursday’s strength training session, so if you’re ready for another challenge – join us!

 While gym and studio owners are waiting for the go-ahead to reopen their premises and get their business rolling, many brands are turning to live streaming as a way to generate income during the COVID-19 pandemic.
 Although businesses like Peloton have been streaming for years, more traditional gyms are coming in starting from scratch.

-Without advancements in technology that allow businesses to create digital offerings, almost overnight, the fitness industry could be looking very different right now.
-Live streaming has given fitness brands the opportunity to continue to innovate, connect, and support their community.
+Without advancements in technology that allow businesses to create digital offerings almost overnight, the fitness industry could be looking very different right now.
+Live streaming has allowed fitness brands to continue to innovate, connect, and support their community.